dolev146/ex5_os/README.md

   ./clienttest
 ```

-this is testing makeing 150! connections that sending messages and reciving mesesges from the server
+this is testing makeing 4! connections that sending messages and reciving mesesges from the server and pushing the stack information

 press ctrl+c to terminate the server terminal

-The second test will be testing the stack implementation for blocking
+The second test will be testing the connectiviry that the server can handle up to 4 connections at once!

 ```bash